joyrahman/acmeair-nodejs/README_Bluemix_Container.md

 	Go to each container services log to see if there is heartbeat recorded and StatusCode is 200:

 	e.g. {"log":"HEARTBEAT RESPONSE : {\"statusCode\":200,\.....}

-#### Keepalive Performance Improvement
-* Logon to the Service ProxyTenant:

-	cf ic exec -it ServiceProxyTenant bash
-	cd /etc/nginx
-	vi nginx.conf
-* Add the following to each upstream section:

-	keepalive 30;

-* Add the following to each location section:

-	proxy_http_version 1.1;
-	proxy_set_header Connection "";
-* Reload nginx

-	nginx -s reload
-* You will have to update this if any services are added or subtracted.